 The National NAGPRA Program requires grant applications be submitted electronically through Grants.gov.

-• Transfer of control document for repatriation grants (prior to funding)
+• Sample Transfer of control document for repatriation grants (required prior to funding)

-The FY2018 Consultation/Documentation Grant Application and Notice of Funding Opportunity will be made available in December 2017.
+The deadline for submitting applications to the FY2018 Consultation/Documentation grant program has passed.
+The Program anticipates posting the FY2019 Consultation/Documentation Notice of Funding Opportunity and accepting grant applications starting in Mid-December, 2018.
 Please contact the National NAGPRA Program with any questions.

 Additional Grant Resources: